tas12/xhr-workshop/README.md

 An xhr request (XMLHttpRequest) is an API that lets you communicate data between a client and server.

-We use the XMLHttpRequest object to create requests via the browser (our client).
+We use the XMLHttpRequest object constructor to create requests via the browser (our client).

 The XMLHttpRequest object gives you access to a number of methods that enable you to set up a request to another server.